CDFalcon/Pocketmine-MP-Plugins/README.md

-# RandomDropper
+# Plugins
-A small plugin for Pocketmine 1.7, used to spawn random objects when a glass block is broken
+Finished:
+1: RandomDropper - A simple random-drop block plugin.
+In progress:
+1: TouchyTnT - TnT can explode when broken.